greg-raven/Uncommon-Sense/_posts/2011-06-20-the-constitution-is-the-standard.md

 ---
-title: 'The Constitution is the standard'
+title: "The Constitution is the standard"
 layout: post
 categories:
 - Constitution